JaimeAndres/grapevine/README.md

 * The default web server is [thin](http://code.macournoyer.com/thin/) but you can change it in the gemfile
 * I really like rspec, that's why the project includes it

+* The enviroment to run the app is call ENV['GRAPEVINE_ENV'] so if you're going to deploy for production, don't forget to set a environment variable named 'GRAPEVINE_ENV'='production'

 ## Contributing

 1. Fork it